seanchatmangpt/knhk/docs/v1/dflss/FIREFLY_CONSULTING_ENGAGEMENT.md

 ### Engagement Objective
 Conduct comprehensive Design for Lean Six Sigma assessment of KNHK v1.0, a revolutionary schema-first testing framework that eliminates false positives through OpenTelemetry Weaver validation.

+### Architectural Innovation
+**Centralized Validation Architecture**: All validation and domain logic centralized in `knhk-workflow-engine` (ingress).
+Pure execution in `knhk-hot` (NO checks).
+This innovation ensures single source of truth for validation and maximum hot path performance.

 ### Overall Assessment: ✅ **STRONG EXECUTION, ON TRACK**

 **Key Findings**: